-Before becoming HideAway Country Inn, well-known inventor and industrialist, Mr. S.H.
+Before becoming HideAway Country Inn, a well-known inventor and industrialist, Mr. S.H.
 Smith, established the location as HideAway Farms in 1938.

 The second owner of the HideAway, Dr. Dan Arnold, used today’s library space for patients although he was known for making frequent house calls.
 In addition to being a doctor, he enjoyed owning a farm and retained the name of HideAway Farms.
 He became famous for his well-bred dairy cattle in the United States and Europe.

 The third owner, Mr. Velmer Carpenter, acquired the land in the 1960s and lived on the farm for 13 years before retiring to Florida.
 That’s when HideAway Farms became split into two properties.
 In 1973, Fred and Jane Fischer purchased the house now known as the HideAway Country Inn.
 The farmhouse on the hill, which used to house Bucyrus Township school teachers, was once part of the HideAway property until it was sold to a local farm family that still farms the land today.

 In 1990, current owners Steve and Debbie Miller purchased HideAway with the dream of turning it into a bed and breakfast.
 They envisioned a getaway resort where couples, families, business travelers, ministers and missionaries could come to relax, renew and reflect.

 The house had some unique features to build upon in their quest.
 For instance, there are 4,000 board feet each of solid oak and cherry flooring and paneling, something that’s not found in many Ohio boutique hotels.
 In the library, you’ll find hidden doors on each side of the fireplace that adds to the mystique of the hotel.
 In the basement, you’ll discover an old bomb shelter with 24 inches of concrete on the ceiling and walls that was converted into the HideAway Country Inn wine cellar.